kaseypocius/MUMT618-DREV/docs/how.md

 Here the sample rate is specified by the user, which we then use to create a scalar value used to rescale the original values from the paper to those appropriate for the new sampling rate.

   <h2> Challenges </h2>
 The initial challenge for me was structuring the allpass filters, which I did not initially do correctly.
-From there, this algorithm should self sustain almost infinetly at a Decay setting of 1, but this still does not seem to tbe the case.
+From there, this algorithm should self sustain almost infinetly at a Decay setting of 1, but this still does not seem to be the case.

   <h2> For the Future</h2>